Draft (sports): MLW draft

 Major League Wrestling held its first draft in 2021.

 NLL draft

 NLL held its first collegiate draft in 1988 as Major Indoor Lacrosse League.

-NWSL draft
+NWSL drafts

-The National Women's Soccer League held its first drafts prior to its inaugural 2013 season.
+The National Women's Soccer League used drafts from its inaugural 2013 season until the 2024 season.
 The first was a draft of college players, followed by a supplemental draft.
-The final draft was a preseason waiver draft in which teams could select players who had been waived by their first squads, but only one player was selected at that time.
+The final draft of 2013 was a preseason waiver draft in which teams could select players who had been waived by their first squads, but only one player was selected at that time.

-The college draft has been held prior to each league season.
-The waiver draft, now called the "re-entry wire", has also been a permanent part of the league.
-With league expansion and contraction since its establishment, both expansion drafts (intended to help stock the rosters of new teams) and dispersal drafts (in which teams could select players from defunct teams) have been irregularly held.
+The league held a college draft, referred to after 2021 simply as the NWSL Draft after the inclusion of non-collegiate selections, prior to each league season.
+The waiver draft, now called the "re-entry wire", has also become a permanent part of the league.
+The league also created other draft mechanisms to address other types of eligibility, such as the unsubsidized individual distribution ranking order introduced for college draft-ineligible NWSL federation players in 2016, and the under-18 entry list for domestic minors introduced in 2023.
+With league expansion and contraction since its establishment, the league has also irregularly held both expansion drafts to help stock the rosters of new teams, and a dispersal draft in which teams could select players from a defunct team.

+On August 22, 2024, the NWSL announced the elimination of its draft and discovery systems as part of its renegotiated collective bargaining agreement with the National Women's Soccer League Players Association.
+NWSL teams could pursue and sign any prospective collegiate and international players as free agents, transfers between NWSL teams would require player consent, and all contracts would become guaranteed, bringing the league closer in line with global standards within the sport.